What is cryptocurrency trading

 If your margin level reaches an even lower level (usually 50%), it will reach the stop out level where it is unable to sustain an open position.
 This will lead to some, or all your open positions being forcibly closed (also known as "forced liquidation").

 When your account hits the forced liquidation level, your orders and positions are forcibly closed in the following sequence:

 - We delete an order with the largest margin reserved

 - If your margin level is still under the stop out level, your next order will be deleted.
 However, orders without margin requirements will not be deleted

 - If your margin level is still under the stop out level, we will close an open position with the largest loss

 - We will continue to close open positions until your margin level becomes higher than the stop out level

-Cryptocurrency contract specifications
+Cryptocurrency contract specifications and commission scheme

 |Symbol||Description||Lot size||Minimum volume||Volume step|

 |BCH/USD||Bitcoin Cash vs US Dollar||1||0.01||0.01|